Seven Boughs of the Chenar

 In goodness is an envy of the heaven above”

-Nizami Ganjavi (12th century AD)
+Nizami Ganjavi (12th century)

 Seven Boughs of the Chenar, India, 2007 © Tooraj Khamenehzadeh